nafis4139/Sheduling-and-running-software-test-cases-based-on-AI-Master-Thesis-ABB-Bryne/README.md

    - Availability from the Azure DevOps agent pool
    - Historical execution data (for now, simulated in this script)

-3. Two separate test runs are created — one per agent.
+3. Separate test runs are created — one per agent.

-4. Release pipelines are triggered with different stages (N5 Stage or N6 Stage) depending on the assigned agent.
+4. Release pipelines are triggered with different stages depending on the assigned agent.

 5. Each release starts its corresponding stage.